What are the top things to do in Brasov, Romania? Brasov is the crown jewel of Romania and one of the most visited cities in Romania.

 Check out the Romania section on my blog, where you’ll find all the travel tips and travel guides for Romania.
-And if you have more time to explore Romania, check out the most beautiful places in Romania.
+Some other cities you might want to explore in Romania include Bucharest, the capital city, and Cluj-Napoca, the most develop and hipster place, located in Transylvania, And if you have more time to explore Romania, check out the most beautiful places in Romania.

 Enjoy your time in Brasov and let me know if there’s anything I need to add to this list of things to do in Brasov.

 My post contains affiliate links and I may receive a small commission if you click a link and purchase through that link.
 It won’t cost you anything extra to use these links but it helps my blog stay online.
 Thank you!